 Any painting or cleaning or other repairs to return the investment property to its initial condition before it was rented will be allowable, even if the property is reverted to private use as long as the expense is incurred in the year of income.

-Often overlooked tax deduction by investment property owners, keep a record of all your stationery and postage expenses for the year – don’t dispose of them.
+Often overlooked tax deductions by investment property owners, keep a record of all your stationery and postage expenses for the year – don’t dispose of them.

 The cost of obtaining tax advice including tax preparation fees and accounting charges from a registered tax agent is tax deductible.